-Kalady is a village located near the Periyar River.
+Kalady is a village located near the Periyar river.
 The village is geographically located in Ernakulam, Kerala.
-It is the birthplace of Adishankara, the great saint who established the doctrine of Non-dualism or Advaita Vedanta school of the Hindu philosophy.
-It is a very popular destination for pilgrims from all over India specially the followers of Adishankara.
+It is the birthplace of Adishankara, the great saint who established the doctrine of Non-dualism or Advaita Vedanta School of the Hindu philosophy.
+It is a very popular destination for pilgrims from all over India, especially the followers of Adishankara.

-An interesting legend - Tourist Places In and Around Kalady
+An Interesting Legend - Tourist Places In And Around Kalady

 This town has legendary beginnings with stories about Adi Shankara and his mother.
-The Periyar Rriver was earlier known as the 'Purna' River.
-It is said that the river was far off from where the Shankara and his mother stayed.
+The Periyar river was earlier known as the 'Purna' river.
+It is said that the river was far off from where Shankara and his mother stayed.
 One day the mother fainted while on her way to her daily bath.
 Helpless Shankra prayed to Lord Krishna who heard his prayers and blessed him.

 The main attraction of this place is temples and ashrams made in his memory which include the Ramakrishna Ashram, Kallil Devi Temple, Srinegri Mutt Complex, Mahadeva Temple, Vanamoorthy Temple, Kuzuppillkkave Jaladurga Temple.

 The best season to visit this place is from August to March when the temperatures are cooler.
 Kalady is well connected by air, road and rail to all major cities of South India.